 Students with superior academic performance are encouraged to apply for the departmental Distinguished Majors Program (DMP).
 The DMP culminates in writing a thesis demonstrating independent study of high quality.
 The requirements for admission to the DMP are:

-- Satisfaction of all College requirements as stated in the Undergraduate Record with a cumulative GPA of at least 3.25 in the student's College and University courses;
+- Satisfaction of all College requirements as stated in the Undergraduate Record with a cumulative GPA of at least 3.25 in the student's College and University courses and 3.40 in courses taken toward the Anthropology major;

-- Seeks permission of an advisor, who may be any member of the department faculty that is willing to take on the responsibility of supervising the thesis and is normally someone to whom the students have already demonstrated their ability in an upper-level course;
+- Agreement of an Anthropology faculty member to serve as advisor.
+This can be any member of the department faculty that is willing to take on the responsibility of supervising the thesis, and it is normally someone to whom the students have already demonstrated their ability in an upper-level course;

 Once admitted, the student registers for three credits of ANTH 4997 in the first semester of the fourth year.
-In this course, the student conducts research in consultation with the two faculty readers.
-If the research involves fieldwork or other repeated social contacts with human subjects, the student must obtain, with the Director's help, project approval from the Institutional Review Board for the Social and Behavioral Sciences of the University.
-The student is obligated to inform the Director promptly of any and all changes affecting his/her DMP, including any changes in the GPA, the two faculty readers, the DMP course and thesis work, and the declared date of graduation.
+In this course, the student conducts research in consultation with their faculty advisor(s).
+If the research involves fieldwork or other repeated social contacts with human subjects, the student must obtain, with the DMP Director's help, project approval from the Institutional Review Board for the Social and Behavioral Sciences of the University.
+The student is obligated to inform the DMP Director promptly of any and all changes affecting his/her DMP, including any changes in the GPA, the two faculty readers, the DMP course and thesis work, and the declared date of graduation.

 For further information on the DMP in Anthropology, students should contact the DMP Director.